First Project¶

 tmux a -t myproject

 Each window in coord.yaml starts the configured role, tool, and mode.
-Chat
+Planner

 File your first task¶